tenq/bojler/README.md

 # Slicejack Email Boilerplate
 Slicejack Email Boilerplate is merely a guideline for writing HTML code that will render correctly across each of the most popular email clients.

+If you have experienced email template development then you know how painful it is to build perfect email template that works on all email clients.

+To make it easier for you to develop responsive and lightweight email templates we have created Slicejack Email Boilerplate.

 ## Table of contents
 - [**Features**](https://github.com/Slicejack/slicejack-email-boilerplate#features)
 - [**Getting started**](https://github.com/Slicejack/slicejack-email-boilerplate#getting-started)